 Expression, Language, and Music will bring together researchers from linguistics, music theory, anthropology, neurobiology, cognitive science, philosophy, and more, with the aim of integrating recent findings and insights from diverse perspectives concerning, e.g. the significance of emotional expression for both music and language, the importance of systematic structure in both music and language, and the interrelations between expressive, musical, and communicative capacities and their relevance for understanding the emergence of language (in ontogeny and phylogeny).

-Due to the present crisis, ELM** (Expression, Language and Music) 2020 is tentatively postponed till May 12-14, 2021.
+Due to the Covid-19 crisis, ELM** (Expression, Language and Music) 2020 was postponed to Aug 20-22, 2022.
 We are planning on keeping substantially the same program (including venue, etc.).
-Let us hope we are all healthy and safe and can convene in May 2021.
+Let us hope we are all healthy and safe and can convene in Aug 2022.

 ** Our friends at the other ELM (Experiments in Linguistic Meaning) working on postponing their conference to September.
 Their webpage is here.